google/applied-machine-learning-intensive/v2/07_capstone/00_capstone_project_introduction/capstone_project_introduction.md

 * Approach and list of tasks

 **2.)
 Ethical storyboarding worksheet - 10%**

+---

+# Capstone Project Deliverables

+## Deliverables 3-4 of 4

 **3.)
 Notebook - 50%**
 * The notebook should read like a formal report and follow a linear flow from start to finish with both narrative and code blocks.